lothar243/its280/W08Ch15-CommandLineInterface.md

 Piping - Take the output of one command and give it to another command as input (works on Bash and Powershell)

 * ls /usr/bin | less

+Redirection - Take the output of one command and write it to a new file (or append to a file)

+ * ls > myfile # Write output to a new file
+ * ls >> myfile # Append output to existing file (or create new one if none exists)
+ * cat < myfile # Read file contents as standard input to the command
+ * grep .txt < myfile > filteredfiles # Both reading and writing

 Tab completion - both Windows and Linux, pressing tab will cause the shell to attempt to predict and complete the command

 Press the Up/down arrows to pull up previous commands, move cursor with left/right

-The current directory is represented by .		cp Downloads\myfile.txt .
+The current directory is represented by .

+ * cp Downloads\myfile.txt .

-The parent of your current directory is ..		cd ..
+The parent of your current directory is ..

+ * cd ..

 ## Commands